rawrrudy/f1-simulator/README.md

 ## Acknowledgements

-I would like to thank the entire team at [Horizons | Hack Club](https://horizons.hackclub.com/app) for conducting such a wonderful hackathon!
+I would like to thank the entire team at [Beest](https://beest.hackclub.com/home) for conducting such a wonderful experience!
 I would also like to thank Formula 1!